30 Alternatives to a Dysfunctional Family Christmas

 To Sydneysiders, the Bridge is more than a photogenic landmark.
 It’s much bigger, much more important than that.
 You’ve driven it, walked it, drifted under it and felt that feeling when you glimpse it through the window of a homeward-bound Boeing.
 Now climb it on Christmas Day.

 Dance at the Sunburnt Christmas Day Festival.
 4000 party goers.
 24 artists.
 3 stages.
 Dance has been fundamental to human life and culture since the time of our earliest ancestors; a form of self-expression, communication and celebration of life and community.
 Dance is therapeutic and movement furthers the emotional, cognitive, physical and social integration of the individual, based on the empirically supported premise that the body, mind and spirit are interconnected (Reference: DTAA).
+This offering is no longer available – check out my Music/Dance Therapy Pinterest Board!

 Open your home to those who are on their own, visiting Sydney for work, in town on holidays or who wish to take a break from their own family!
 Get the conversation going with the Kikki K Christmas conversation starters.
 Nice idea but can’t afford it?
 Ask everyone to bring a plate or split the food bill.